 Generally the longer the incisions in an abdominoplasty the more skin removed.
 That also means more tightening occurs.
 Dr. Martin hides the incisions by placing them low on the abdomen, allowing the scar to hide in the bikini line.

 Abdominoplasty with liposuction

 For excess skin above the belly button (epigastric) area a reverse tummy tuck may be needed.
-This procedure is performed with an incision under the breasts and the skin is lifted up as apposed to being pulled down.
+This procedure is performed with an incision under the breasts and the skin is lifted up as opposed to being pulled down.
 A reverse abdominoplasty will have minimal effect on loose skin located below the belly button.
 The resulting scars are usually hidden under the breasts but scar migration can be a rare complication.
 Occasionally this technique is combined with a standard abdominoplasty allowing for spectacular results.

 For large amounts of skin in the epigastric area or if a previous vertical scar exists, a fleur-de-lis abdominoplasty may be indicated.
 The resulting scar has the shape of an inverted T and the abdominal tissue can be pulled very tight with this approach.
-This is used most often in post bariatric patients who have undergone an open gastric bypass.
+This is used most often in post-bariatric patients who have undergone an open gastric bypass.

 Contact Dr. Martin at Cincinnati Plastic Surgery to schedule your consultation.
 Read a patient review on RealSelf!